hannahjayneknight/Gizmo2021/README.md

 A repository containing my solutions to all the tutorials and my final project for this module.

 ## Week 1 - Exploring Arduino and the starter kit
 Simple exercises to get used to using the arduino environment.
-Exercises involved using LEDs, a keypad and the serial monitor. <br />
+Exercises involved using LEDs, resisors, a potentiometer, an RGB LED and a keypad and the serial monitor. <br />

-No notes for this week yet.
+Notes for this week: https://github.com/hannahjayneknight/Gizmo2021/blob/main/Week1/notes-week1.md

 ## Week 2 - Controlling motors and other actuators
 **Task 1:** Controlling the colours emitted by an RGB. <br />